 - ICTAC is an association like the American Chemical Society or the North American Thermal Analysis Association

 - Certified Reference Materials and NIST Certified Reference Materials are materials made following an established procedure to ensure ultra high purity, 99.999+%, of a material followed by testing to verify purity and properties.
 These reference materials come with analysis results and traceability of the supply chain.

 - Reference Materials are pure, 99.0+%, and high purity, 99.99+%, materials used for general calibration procedures.

 What is the ICTAC?
 This is the International Confederation of Thermal Analysis and Calorimetry, and you can find their website at ICTAC.org.
 This organization allows for collaboration and contributions from all individual, national, and regional thermal analysis and calorimetric groups and societies.
 The ICTAC is not in itself a governing or qualifying body such as ISO or NIST.

 Within the thermal analysis community, the ICTAC has identified 6 materials with Curie Points which will allow for a Thermogravimetric Analyzer’s full range of use by calibration.
 Those materials are:

 - NiCo (83/17 alloy)

 These 6 materials will allow for the testing of just about every material using a standard Thermogravimetric Analyzer (TGA).
 This list, though, is not all of the materials with literature established Curie points.
 See our Shop for additional calibration standards.

 Certified Reference Standard

-For the OEM mentioned above, the certified materials are manufactured following NIST procedures, and the resulting material has a purity of 99.999+%.
+Certified Reference materials are manufactured following standardized procedures, and the resulting material has a guaranteed purity of 99.0+ to 99.9999+% as tested and verified by NIST which then resells the materials.
 For this reason, the cost of these standards is quite high, and guarantees a superior product with guaranteed properties.